Backpacking in Peru 2024 – Everything you need to know about transport, accommodation, how to save money and much much more!

 When in Lima, you can use the metropolitano system, which is the fastest and easiest way to get between the different districts.
 You need a card to access it, but you can always ask a local, and more often than not they are happy to top their card up with your money and let you on.
 You pay on entry and can exit wherever.
 Entrance to the metropolitano is less than $1.

-The best way to travel through southern Peru, where most of the attractions are, is by Peru Hop’s hop on, hop off service from Lima to Cusco and back, with many fascinating stops along the way.
-One ticket lets you get off at any of the stops you like, and spend as much time as you please before hopping on the next bus continuing on your journey.
+The best way to travel through southern Peru, (where most of the attractions are), is by Peru Hop’s hop on, hop off service.
+A suggested route from Lima to Cusco is the full south to Cusco pass.
+With many fascinating stops along the way and all just on one ticket, you can spend as much time as you please in each city before hopping on the next bus continuing on your journey.